HigherOrderCO/Kind/README.md

 }
 ```

-Theorems can be proved inductivelly, as in [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php) and [Idris](https://www.idris-lang.org/):
+Theorems can be proved inductively, as in [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php) and [Idris](https://www.idris-lang.org/):

 ```javascript
 // Black Friday Theorem.
 Proof that, for every Nat n: n * 2 / 2 == n.